 Pushing back the boundaries of quartz worktop technology, the makers of Silestone use tiny amounts of resin to create astonishing effects.
 Silestone is at least 93% pure quartz, yet it comes in an astonishing range of colours – including pillarbox red and egg yolk yellow, as well as more natural stone shades.
 Various textures are available, too, giving you the choice you need.

-- Can withstand both hot and cold
+- Can withstand cold and high temperatures

 - Ideal for use indoors and outdoors